Andrehatlo/andrehatlo.github.io/_posts/2019-05-21-home-assistant-step-3-lovelace.md

 Home Assistant recently came out with their new UI in January.
 A ui called Lovelace it has now become their default ui interface.
 Taking a new approach for building user interfaces for Home Assistant.

+Note!
+I had to cut this project short because of the timeframe for my new job, but here is a quick overview over my custom Lovelace UI which i was able to put together.

 A dynamic UI with a whole new set of features:

 - 24 card grid.
 - A UI editor.
 - Faster!